Shivanshmishra7275/nyaya-mitra-mvp/README.md

 - legal_mapping / explanation / weaknesses / lawyer_brief / citations

 The UI renders each section as a card only when data is present.

 ---

+## 🎬 2–3 Minute Demo Script

+1. Run ingestion: `python etl_pipeline.py` (Ensure official MHA PDFs are in `Raw_Data/`)
+2. Start API: `uvicorn app.main:app --reload`
+3. Start frontend (optional): `cd nyaya-mitra-app && npx expo start --web`
+4. Use `python smoke_test.py` to quickly validate the 3 canonical response shapes.
+5. In the UI, enter a BYOK key.
+6. Try an in-scope query (theft/assault) and show:
+    - Legal GPS
+    - Issue graph
+    - Strategy options
+    - Confidence + next actions
+7. Try an out-of-scope query ("How to file for divorce?") and show the polite, structured **out_of_scope** rejection that avoids hallucinations.

+---